A initial public consultation on proposals for Botley Road was undertaken during May and June 2019.

 Botley Road is recognised as being a very slow route in and out of Oxford city centre facing daily congestion problems and poor journey experiences for road users.
 The corridor is a vital public transport link in Oxford as it:

 - offers the only east to west route in and out of the city from the west;

 - supports a high proportion of cycling; and

 - serves a diverse function for buses, both local services and the park and ride, as well as intra-urban services.

 Improving public transport

-- Provide a safer and more attractive route for cyclists and pedestrians.
+- provide a safer, more continuous and attractive route for cyclists and pedestrians

 - Unlock economic growth and job creation opportunities by benefiting development sites with improved access and additional capacity.

 These improvements will be further enhanced with future proposals such as Connecting Oxford and Network Rails proposed widening at Botley Rail Bridge.